kylrth/kylrth.github.io/content/post/truth-of-the-church.md

   - study what Joseph Smith and the witnesses to the translation process said about the Book of Mormon
   - study what modern prophets say about the truthfulness of the Book of Mormon
 - take a look at [this discussion](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V36N01_171.pdf) of "ships of Tarshish" and "without a cause"
-- Talk about how each one of these issues, taken in isolation, could be explained away by saying that current research is wrong.
-But combined together, you'd have to say that a lot of biblical research is incorrect.

 ## historical mistakes in the Book of Mormon